-- Create a central location for MRO inventory that is tracked with the same rigor as all other inventory.
+- Create a central location for MRO inventory that is tracked with the same rigor as all other inventory levels.

-- Renegotiate terms and prices with suppliers annually in an effort to prevent cost creep.
+- Renegotiate terms and prices with supply chain partners annually in an effort to prevent cost creep.

 All the materials used to create a finished product are considered WIP inventory.
 If you manufacture bicycles, all of the unfinished bikes in your shop could be considered WIP inventory.

 You can also think of all the materials in use on a factory floor as WIP inventory.
-WIP inventory does not include raw materials sitting on the shelf or the finished goods that are ready for sale; they’re somewhere in between, and thus get the WIP designation.
+WIP inventory does not include raw materials sitting on the shelf or finished goods ready for sale; they’re somewhere in between, thus getting the WIP designation.

-When accounting for WIP inventory, it typically gets its own account entry on the general ledger and is an asset.
+When accounting for WIP inventory, it typically gets its own inventory account entry on the general ledger and is a current asset.
 Costs include the raw material costs, labor cost, and factory overhead.